Who Doesn't Like Air Shows?

 And when the local airport brings an airshow to town, everyone rushes to the airport to watch.

 What Do Air Shows Have To Do With Sunglasses?

-Airshow pilots tend to attract a lot of attention with their death defying feats of flying skills.
-The crowd strain their necks to see airplanes fall from the sky only to recover before impacting the ground!
-They loop, stream smoke trails and amaze us with their incredible feats of danger.
+Airshow pilots tend to attract a lot of attention with their death-defying feats of flying skills.
+The crowd strains their necks to see airplanes fall from the sky, only to recover before impacting the ground!
+They loop, stream smoke trails, and amaze us with their incredible feats of danger.

-In fact, they become our heros, and many imagine being just like them.
+In fact, they become our heroes, and many imagine being just like them.

-So it makes sense if a company is selling aviation related products then sponsoring an airshow pilot makes sense, right?
+So it makes sense if a company sells aviation-related products, then sponsoring an airshow pilot makes sense, right?

 Two of the most famous airshow pilots are Sean D. Tucker and Robert "Bob" Hoover, featured at the top of this post.